Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hetemit (Intermediate) Linux Box.md

 - Found an application that performs evaluation on port 50000
 -  Typed curl -X post --data "code=os" to confirm if the application was running python as the nmap showed it was
 - Ran an os.system netcat command to from curl and received a reverse shell
+- Found a pythonapp.service was writable by our user
 -
 - Text